About the M.S. in Marine Sciences

 Application Process

-• All complete applications are reviewed by program faculty, with decisions made after the February 1 application deadline.
+• All complete applications are reviewed by program faculty, and decisions are made after the April 1 application deadline.

 • All applicants must meet minimum requirements to be considered for admission.
-However, please note that meeting minimum requirements does not guarantee admission.
+Meeting minimum requirements does not guarantee admission.

 • Applications are reviewed and considered for admission based on a combination of academics and experience that best fits with the program’s current open research opportunities.